aminkt/interview-parking/README.md

    switch or upgrade frameworks.
 4. Flexibility: The architecture accommodates changes in requirements or technology stack without significant rework.

-> Note: Due to implementing the Domain-Driven Design approach, I have removed the use case concept from the clean
-> architecture and replaced it with commands and DDD entity design principles.

 ---

 ### Application Layers